Skallos-s/Heartfelt/README.md

 The code is clunky, but I could not plan ahead far enough to prevent this.

+# Tutorial

+Use the WASD or arrow keys to move around.

+Use Q/E or Page Up/Down to change the time-viewing axis.

+When viewing a time axis, the red side is the past, while the green side is the future.

+Walk into an object to interact with it.

+Press enter to advance to the next level or restart when you die.

+Remember, walking through time consumes your life faster!

 # License

 This is licensed with the [MIT license](https://choosealicense.com/licenses/mit/).